 presentation and appearance at work, grooming standards, concerns of co-workers,

-restroom access, and locker room accommodations are all topics of interest and many
+restroom access, and locker room accommodations are all topics of interest and many times

-management alike.
+alike.
 Information is power; the power to lead and the power to prosper.

 Law Enforcement employees and especially credentialed officers or agents, are highly

 trained and experienced professionals.
-Agencies spend huge amounts of money, to train
+Agencies spend huge amounts of money, to train an

-the communities, which the officers serve.
+communities, which the officers serve.

 Copyright © 2008 - 2015 TCOPS - Transgender Community of Police & Sheriffs.
 All Rights Reserved.